CodeScop/Oge-Mai-Field-Guide/meteorquests.md

 - **Rewards:** Wardrobe: Drill Bracelet https://4thewords.com/media/wardrobe/featured/female/wf&#95;1092-drill-bracelet-7908-26970.png
 - **Recommendations:** This is A Lot for a relatively small reward.
 The items range from Luciola Forest (Reenu Wings) to Dark Forest Outpost (Bones) with a sidestep into Desert Expedition (Kapir Tuft).
 So it's mostly a matter of pride to deliver, and a use for items you might happen to accumulate as you close out the main quest sequence.
 (At least the Drill Bracelet comes in Left, Right, and Both Wrists?)

+### Projecting Light

+NOTE: This exact quest was offered during the Alien Meteoroid Expedition in July 2020; if you completed it then, it will not be available now.

+- **Location:** Research Lab
+- **Unlocked by:** Phase: Large Experiment
+- **Type:** Battle
+- **Requirements:** Defeat 10 each:
+  - Wignow Hologram/V0.44
+  - Suulan Hologram/V0.44
+  - Sassi Hologram/V0.44
+  - Lombri Hologram/V0.44
+  - Maesc Hologram/V0.44
+  - Lubu Hologram/V0.44
+  - Xin Hologram/V0.44
+  - Arenica Hologram/V0.44
+  - Tambo Hologram/V0.44
+  - Nuig Hologram/V0.44
+  - Kiru Hologram/V0.44
+  - Zanthei Hologram/V0.44
+- **Rewards:** Wardrobe: Monster Hologram Pet https://4thewords.com/media/wardrobe/featured/female/wf&#95;993-monster-hologram-pet-7226-90927.png (available in 12 varieties, 1 for each hologram)
+- **Recommendations:** PICK THIS UP.
+SO CUTE.

+### Life's an Experiment

+NOTE: This exact quest was offered during the Alien Meteoroid Expedition in July 2020; if you completed it then, it will not be available now.

+- **Location:** Research Lab
+- **Unlocked by:** Phase: Preparing For Large Experiment
+- **Type:** Battle
+- **Requirements:** Defeat 3 each:
+  - Sulanica
+  - Mowow
+  - Xomri
+  - Sabu
+- **Rewards:** Wardrobe: Toothless Smile https://4thewords.com/media/wardrobe/featured/male/wm&#95;969-toothless-smile-7039-23134.png
+- **Recommendations:** No hurries, but... why not?
+This is a fun one.
+Note that it's UTTERLY IMPOSSIBLE until you've completed the Biodome sequence starting with Set Creatures Free!
+(1/4) and then quests to unlock each of the individual monsters involved (so 8 quests total).

 ### Set Creatures Free!
 (1/4)

 - **Location:** Research Lab